 What connects all of this is Calwell’s continued growth.
 Through the great number of challenges faced and starting with almost little support and less investment – Calwell was not supposed to succeed.
-Over the years, however, a great deal of amazing folks grew to support what I was doing and that grew to something I’m proud of today.
+Over the years, however, a lot of amazing folks grew to support what I was doing and that grew to something I’m proud of today.
 Sure, it’s ongoing, but I’ve learned a lot about this thing called “independent contracting”.
 Today, many see this as something they want to do.
 On an average day, I see a number of elevator pitches from various companies and individuals – many of them I have started to invest in.

 And, Independent contracting is not a new thing: A recent study by American research firm MBO Partners makes it clear that the ranks of self-employed, independent contractors are rising.
 With 17.7 million independent workers in the U.S. alone, this trend is harder than ever to ignore.
-The majority of folks I encounter in the I.T. industry are either thinking about becoming independent, or actively working towards it.
+The majority of folks I encounter in the I.T. industry are either thinking about becoming independent or actively working towards it.
 What seemed like a crazy idea when I started some 13 years ago, is now decidedly mainstream.

 Why is that?
 I have a few thoughts about why.